Top 12 Hacks for Wheelchair Users

 You’ve probably heard a lot about meal prep on social media and in magazines lately.
 It’s the term that refers to making food in bulk that generally lasts the full week.
 People who meal-prep are often focused on the weight-loss or fitness benefits of having pre-made meals to avoid snacking or falling into calorie pitfalls with eating out.
 However, for people with disabilities, more leftovers or prepping meals for the week means less energy spent cooking and washing dishes each day.

 This is one of the most circulated life hacks for people in wheelchairs.
-Sitting in a wheelchair can do to your shirt what wearing a backpack does: over time, your movements will make your shirt creep up your back.
+Sitting in a wheelchair can make your shirt creep up your back over the course of the day.
 Get rid of the annoying creep by safety pinning your shirt to your pants or add a button to your pants with loops on your tops to keep everything where it should be.
-Alternately, if you don’t have sewing skills or want to avoid putting holes in your clothes, many companies are offering accessible alternatives for people who use wheelchairs.
+Alternately, if you don’t have sewing skills or want to avoid putting holes in your clothes, many companies now offer accessible alternatives for people who use wheelchairs.

 Metal keyrings can be a pain to put on, but once they are, they make a huge difference in zipping pants to sweatshirts.
-An added benefit to key rings on your pants zipper is that it can easily be hooked over the button and can help keep pants zipped throughout the day if it is a worn-out zipper.
-Maybe zippers aren’t really your thing.
-Shop around for some custom accessible threads at one of the companies in this article who are innovating even better life hacks for wheelchair accessible clothing!
+An added benefit to key rings on your pants zipper is that it can easily be hooked over the button and can help keep pants zipped throughout the day if the zipper is worn out.

 Life Hacks for Travel

 It’s no secret that wheelchairs can be a dirty business.
-Between manual chairs and the dirt the wheels encounter to the scuff marks manual and power chairs can leave on clothing, walls or furniture, baby wipes or antibacterial wipes can be the quick clean up you need to look and feel your best.
+Between dirt picked up by wheels to scuff marks wheelchairs can leave oneverything from clothing to walls, baby wipes or antibacterial wipes can be the quick clean up you need to look and feel your best.

-Visiting friend’s houses, the local library, or a new bar in town could be easy for some people, but for people who use wheelchairs, you often can’t rely on a business or home to be accessible.
+Visiting friends' houses, the local library, or a new bar in town may be easy for some people, but for people who use wheelchairs, you can’t always rely on a business or home to be accessible.
 Having a backup portable travel ramp can save you lots of stress, and with so many lightweight solutions, you can keep one in your vehicle for when you need it.

 Perhaps the biggest lifehack on the list is this one: making sure your ride is accessible.
 Not everyone knows that there are companies like BraunAbility who offer accessible vehicles to buy or rent.
 If you aren’t yet ready to purchase or live in an urban city with a lot of accessible transportation options, you may want to explore rental options to get around or go on vacation.
 Discover your rental options today and connect with a BraunAbility dealer to see what might be available.